Dynamics on Berkovich spaces in low dimensions: Introduction

-I would like to express my gratitude to many people, first and foremost to Charles Favre for a long and fruitful collaboration and without whom these notes would not exist.
+The proof of Theorem~B in~\S\ref{S107} is new and somewhat simpler than the one in~\cite{eigenval}.
+In particular, the fact that $c_\infty$ is a quadratic integer is proved using value groups, whereas in~\cite{eigenval} this was done via rigidification.
+The same applies to Theorem~C in~\S\ref{S104}. \begin{Ackn} I would like to express my gratitude to many people, first and foremost to Charles Favre for a long and fruitful collaboration and without whom these notes would not exist.
 Likewise, I have benefitted enormously from working with S\'ebastien Boucksom.
 I thank Matt Baker for many interesting discussions; the book by Matt Baker and Robert Rumely has also served as an extremely useful reference for dynamics on the Berkovich projective line.
 I am grateful to Michael Temkin and Antoine Ducros for answering various questions about Berkovich spaces and to Andreas Blass for help with Remark~\ref{R206} and Example~\ref{E201}.
 Conversations with Dale Cutkosky, William Gignac, Olivier Piltant and Matteo Ruggiero have also been very helpful, as have comments by Y\^{u}suke Okuyama.
 Vladimir Berkovich of course deserves a special acknowledgment as neither these notes nor the summer school itself would have been possible without his work.
 Finally I am grateful to the organizers and the sponsors of the summer school.
-My research has been partially funded by grants DMS-0449465 and DMS-1001740 from the NSF.
+My research has been partially funded by grants DMS-0449465 and DMS-1001740 from the NSF. \end{Ackn}